This procedure sets forth guidelines to assist state-operated campuses of the State

 Within (10) business days of contract award, the MWBE Program Coordinator will submit

 a copy of the approved utilization plan and staffing plan to the MWBE central repository

 The MWBE Program Coordinator may be required to provide the campus with copies of

-signed MWBE subcontract agreement(s), a copy of which is forward by the MWBE Program
+signed MWBE subcontract agreement(s), a copy of which is forwarded by the MWBE

 should the need arise to verify that the subcontractor/supplier is performing a commercially